jaimeteb/chatto/README.md

   - "turn_on"
   - "turn_off"

-functions:
-  - transition:
+transitions:
-      from:
+  - from:
       - "off"
     into: "on"
     command: "turn_on"
-    message:
+    answers:
       - text: "Turning on."

-  - transition:
-      from:
+  - from:
       - "on"
     into: "off"
     command: "turn_off"
-    message:
+    answers:
       - text: "Turning off."
       - text: "❌"